keenlim/CSIT-Software-Engineering-Mini-Challenge-2023/Server2/README.md

 - Instead of putting all production code in **index.js** file, I have separated into mutiple routes in order to allow for loose dependency and aid in Unit Testing.
     - Have a dedicated route for flightRoute, hotelRoute as well as the MongoDB Connection

-- Tried out Unit Testing using Mocha for flightRoute
+- Tried out Unit Testing using Mocha for flightRoute found in the **Test folder**

 ### Unit Testing - Using Mocha